ovh/docs/pages/web/domains/dns_server_general_information/guide.en-gb.md

 ![dnsserver](images/edit-dns-server-ovh-step1.png){.thumbnail}

-### Modify DNS servers
+### Modifying DNS servers

-If you would like to use external DNS servers, you will need to replace them with OVHcloud DNS servers, and not add them up.
+If you wish to use external DNS servers, you must replace the OVHcloud DNS servers with these external DNS servers, and not add the two together.

 Click `Modify DNS servers`{.action} on the right.

-In the data forms, **replace** the current DNS server values with the information about the new DNS servers you want to set.
+In the text fields, **replace** the current DNS server values with the information about the new DNS servers you want to set.
 To add other servers to the active list, click the `+`{.action} button to the right of the last table row.
-An additional row will appear in the table, which you can complete.
+An additional row will appear in the table, which you can fill in.

 > [!warning]
 >